July 8, 2019

 Too many homeowners have been taken advantage of by unscrupulous mortgage brokers who convinced them they could spend more and buy the house they really whished for; the house of their dreams… to find out a little later, or in late 2007 if you live in North America, that their budget couldn’t stretch enough to follow the rise of interest rates.

-I hope I don’t offend anyone when I say you shouldn’t trust loan officers any more or less than any other sales people: most of them are good, honest and hard working individuals but they can’t humanly be 100 of the profit (the difference between purchasing cost including cost of renovations and selling price) if you obey to some guidelines such as not doing it more often than once every 1 or 2 years depending on where you live and, in some places, reinvest your profits in purchasing a more expensive property.
+I hope I don’t offend anyone when I say you shouldn’t trust loan officers any more or less than any other salespeople: most of them are good, honest, and hard-working individuals but they can’t humanly be 100 of the profit (the difference between purchasing cost including the cost of renovations and selling price) if you obey to some guidelines such as not doing it more often than once every 1 or 2 years depending on where you live and, in some places, reinvest your profits in purchasing a more expensive property.